The controversial Nativity that has turned Joseph, Mary and Jesus into a separated migrant family

 "Obviously," said the artist at the time, "it was too provocative a departure, and people were frightened.
 They were afraid of what might happen to them, a protest from the NRA or a madman entering the church."

 This year, they dared.
 And while criticism continues even among the Hispanic community, Christmas is approaching without major incidents.
-Except, of course, the thousands of Central Americans who go into the desert without a Star to guide them, on their way to the United States.
+Except, of course, in the case of thousands of Central Americans who go into the desert without a Star to guide them on their way to the United States.

 Please tell us what you think about this story